MATSNL65/Sitecore/Installation/Sitecore8/README.md

 * start robomongo and connect to localhost (optional)

 ### WEB DEPLOY
-* Copy web files to folder
+* Copy the web files to a web folder
 * Rename LiveMode.config.example to LiveMode.config
 * Update the connection string for ConnectionStrings.config
 * Copy Data folder to inside web folder